kaist-amsg/LocalTransform/README.md

 * DGL (version >= 0.5.2)
 * DGLLife (version >= 0.2.6)

-## Requirements
+## Installation Guide
 Create a virtual environment to run the code of LocalTransform.<br>
-Install pytorch with the cuda version that fits your device.<br>
+Make sure to install pytorch with the cuda version that fits your device.<br>
+This process usually takes few munites to complete.<br>
 ```
 cd LocalTransform
 conda create -c conda-forge -n rdenv  python=3.6 -y